dustymethod/improved-slider/README.md

 ##### Installing a packaged extension
 Use [http://zxpinstaller.com/](http://zxpinstaller.com/) to install the .zxp.

 Alternatively, convert the .zxp to .zip by changing the extension, and extract the files.
-The folder must be placed in "C:\Program Files (x86)\Common Files\Adobe\CEP\extensions" To show up as an extension.
+The folder must be placed in "C:\Program Files (x86)\Common Files\Adobe\CEP\extensions" to show up as an extension.